rvalitov/backlink-checker-php/README.md

 Examples are available in a dedicated project on [GitHub](https://github.com/rvalitov/backlink-checker-php-demo).

 # System Requirements
-We use dependencies, therefore we need PHP 7.2 and later.
+We use dependencies, therefore we need PHP 7.3 and later.
+PHP 8.0 supported.
+PHP 8.1 not supported.

 # Feedback
 Your feedback is very appreciated.
 If you want to see new features in this project, please, post your ideas and feature requests in the [issue tracker](https://github.com/rvalitov/backlink-checker-php/issues).